-You can drive from Milan to Cinque Terre but you’ll have difficulty getting around the actual towns with a vehicle.
+Normally Italy is perfect for a road trip, and you can drive from Milan to Cinque Terre, but you’ll have difficulty getting around the actual towns with a vehicle.
 You’ll need to park your car in Monterosso, Levanto or La Spezia and then take the train to the other towns.
 Most of the streets are pedestrian only so there aren’t really street lights or signs.

 While this is a matter of preference, you will be paying to have your car sitting not being used until after your trip.
 There’s no need to drive since the train system is well set up (unless of course you’re in Italy during a train strike, as I was).
 For the most part, taking the train is easier, more affordable and remains the preferred method of traveling here.